bugninja-de/SQL-injection-practice-course/readme.md

-Bugninja.de Docker-based MySQL injection practice course !!!
+Bugninja.de Docker-based MySQL injection practice course
+!!!
 Only for use in private network !!!
+!!!
+For educational purposes only.
+Do not hack into any systems without permission.  !!!

 *Docker commands*
 Start containers for practice: